HiPERCAM/hipercam/docs/reduction.rst

 With |hiper| there is some fringing in the z-band and to a much smaller extent in the i-band.
 Fringing does not flat-field away because it is the result of illumination by the emission-line dominated night sky whereas twilight flats come from broad-band illumination.
-It should be possible to correct for it, but I have yet to do so.
-This is mostly here for warning.

 ..
 Warning::
-   I have yet to implement correction for fringing in the
+   I have advanced a significant way towards implementing fringe correction.
-   |hiper| pipeline but it is high on the to-do list.
+   Watch this space.

 Bad pixels
 ==========